tessguefen/Waitlist/README.md

 # Waitlist
-Current Module Version: 1.005
+Current Module Version: 1.006

+## What's new in 1.006
+- Current Stock Column for Batchlist
+- Minor Validation

-## UPDATING FROM 1.004 AND BELOW, TO 1.005
+## UPDATING FROM 1.004 AND BELOW
 Please Change the following page codes:
 - `WatilistEmailTemplate` TO `WaitlistEmailTemplate`
 - `WatilistEmailLogic` TO `WaitlistEmailLogic` (if you were using this)

 ## Coming Soon!
-- [ ] Inventory count?
 - [ ] Export of how many Users (#) are waiting per product

 ## Functionality